sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 * The authors propose a new metric for measuring performance of Smalltalk-like languages, *Mims* (millions of messages per second) and a notion of *efficiency* (messages per instruction).
 * Self is also compared to two versions of Smalltalk which include type declarations, and it acheives roughly the same performance.

-## Merits and Shortcomings of the Paper

-I won't do anything other than heap praise on the Self implementation described in the paper.
-There are a lot of great ideas, some of which advance prototype-based languages and some of which improve upon Smalltalk-like languages.

 One nitpicky thing is, and I'm not sure what kinds of benchmarks were available in 1989, but the authors write that the Stanford integer benchmarks are 900 lines of Self code and the Richards benchmark is 400 lines.
 This seems pretty skimpy compared to something like the SPEC benchmarks.

 ## Questions